 - Plant in late fall or early spring so the susceptible seedling stage is before or after peak flights of the insect vectors during warm summer months.

-Chemical control Apply granular systemic insecticides in-furrow at planting to reduce aphid numbers.
+Chemical control Apply granular systemic insecticides in-furrow at planting or as a seed treatment to reduce aphid numbers.
 (For materials, rates, and procedures, consult the PNW Insect Management Handbook.)